kavitakanojiya/capstone-machine-learning/author_attribution_report.md

 Out of 200+ languages, several writing patterns, it is a bit tedious tasks to manual identify or study these documents.

 However, even if documents are identified and studied, the explanation has to be written somewhere for other researches to access.
+There are various challenges involved in this problem.
+Lets discuss below:

+**Stylometric features**
+This involves features involved in text representation for the patterns an author adopts.
+This includes lexical and characters features.

+_Lexical features_ empahizes on the way we tokenize, stem and lemmatize the texts involved.
+This is a scalable option since this is not binded to any specific language.

+_Character features_ empahizes on how each is represented in the texts.
+This involves punctuations, alphabets count, uppercased and downcased words and word frequencies.

+_Semantic features_ mostly deals with NLP where we focus on part of speech that looks for grammatical construction.

+However, we shall explore _Character features_ implementation.
+We shall consider every characters i.e punctuations, stopwords, etc to understand the patterns in the writings of each author.

 The objective here is to enable prediction of documents in order to identify the potential author or owner of the documents which is very tedious if we handle them manually.